Grading System/Points Score

 Grading System - What Grade do I race in?

 1. All riders must be graded by the HWCC Handicapper before being able to race at a HWCC event.
-This should be completed prior to the day of the event.
+This should be completed prior to the day of the event using the form below.

 2. All riders must race ONLY in the grade they are allocated to.